UIUC-SINE/old_website/content/thesis/intro.md

 # Summary

 Area based methods are preferred when images have salient details and information is provided by pixel intensities rather than shapes and structures in the imae.
-The images' intensities must be similar or at least statistically ..
-The set of candidate $f$ that can be searched is generally limited to translation with small amounts of rotation or skew, but there are some extensions to methods that support large rotations or skews so long as the degrees of freedom of $f$ remains small.
+The images' intensities must be similar or at least statistically related.
+The set of candidate transformations $f$ that can be searched is generally limited to translation with small amounts of rotation or skew, but there are some extensions to methods that support large rotations or skews so long as the degrees of freedom of $f$ remains small.
 Pyramid search techniques and sophisticated optimization strategies are available to more quickly find extrema of the similarity measure.

 Feature based methods are generally utilized when shapes in structures in the image pair contain more alignment information than the pixel intensities, such as between a picture of an object and a computer model of an object.
 The drawback of these methods is that such features can be hard to detect and match with each other.
 It is critical that chosen feature detector be robust against any differences between the images.